JacobBumgarner/VesselVio/Build.md

 ```markdown
 pyenv --version
 ```
-   - If installation was successful, type the following into your terminal
+   - If the installation was successful, type the following into your terminal
 ```markdown
 pyenv rehash
 ```